Homepage - Brotherhood timeline | Service areas - home | Older people - home

 1955

 At a meeting of the Board it was decided to use the property for the residence of the Chaplain of the Goal, Rev J Burnett.
-(Information from an internal memo dated 19/12/1955, can't tell from the memo if this eventuated)
+(BSL internal memo 19/12/1955)

 1959